mnspeer/membrane-permeability-predictions/README.md

 ## Installation

-Download our code from Gituhub put it in a convenient location.
+Download our code from Gituhub and put it in a convenient location.

 The code requires Python 3 - you may need the *python3* command to execute this.